 The Christian Scientists formed Fourth Church of Christ, Scientist, to serve the Lakeview community.
 Immediate renovations to the building included rearrangement of the podium, replacing the kitchen with a Reading Room, adding pilings to the building foundations, and adding theater seating for the congregation.
 Significant restoration was required to improve the structural integrity of the building, and air-conditioning was added.

 In 1981-82, a major renovation costing $330,000 was spurred by the need for an elevator to the church auditorium.
 The architectural firm of Pique & Weinstein was hired to do the work.
-The major elements of the renovation included floor leveling, the addition of a structural steel beam under the auditorium floor, new housing for the organ pipes, new pews, and complete redecoration including the use of historical colors.
+The major elements of the renovation included floor leveling, the addition of a structural steel beam under the auditorium floor, new housing for the organ pipes, new pews, and complete redecoration including the use of historical colors in the California Gothic Style.
 The church was added to the National Register of Historic Places on July 19, 2002.

 The levee failures following Hurricane Katrina on August 29, 2005, caused flooding on the first floor of the church as well as damage to the church's elevator, air conditioning and heating units, and electrical systems.
 Many of the members who lived in the Lakeview neighborhood were also coping with their own flooded houses, and membership meetings were held to discuss continuing as a branch church.
 A consensus was reached that this church would serve as a neighborhood beacon for rebuilding as it is located near one of the major entrances to the Lakeview neighborhood of New Orleans.
 Donations were received from all over the world, and this church joined with all the other Christian denominations in the neighborhood to support the physical and spiritual restoration of Lakeview.

 Since its renovation, Fourth Church has held talks by Christian Science speakers, Sunday School plays, music concerts, memorial services, and weddings!